buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_DamperOccurrence.md

+# Pset_DamperOccurrence

 Damper occurrence attributes attached to an instance of IfcDamper
 <!-- end of short definition -->